WPManageNinja/wpsocialninja-docs/guide/social-reviews/fluent-forms-review.md

 _Frontend Review_

-As you can see, you’ve successfully controlled the reviews from your dashboard.
-Also, check out - **[How to add Custom Reviews](./how-to-add-custom-reviews-with-wp-social-ninja)**
+As you can see, you've successfully controlled the reviews from your dashboard.
+Also, check out - **[How to add Custom Reviews](./add-custom-reviews)**